cpyup/deli/README.md

  - Implement More Polymorphic Handling Of Objects
  - Finish implementing Javadoc where missing
  - A few of the newer methods with text output still need to be formatted to match the others
+ - Finish reducing unnecessary abstracts/parents, project still has room to be further reduced

 ### Feature Implementations